KampfBallerina/MoreRealisticSleeping/NexusInfo.md

     "SleepSettings": {
         "Enable_Forced_Sleep": true, ### When true, the player will be forced to sleep at ~ 4 AM "Cooldown_Time": 500, ### Specifies the cooldown before another sleep can be forced - leave this at 500, it's more like a debug feature
+        "Forced_Sleep_Delay": 0, ### Specifies the delay after 4AM before Sleep actually is triggered
+        "Auto_Skip_Daily_Summary": false, ### Will skip all Sleep Canvas and Daily Summary screens automatically (use as host if afk)
         "Enable_Positive_Effects": true, ### When true, positive Post-Sleep Effects can accur "Positive_Effects_Probability": 25,  ### Probability/Change in % for positive effects to accur
         "Positive_Effects_Duration": 60, ### Duration in seconds for positive effects